MinterTeam/minter-js-sdk/README.md

 ## Minter Check

-[Minter Check](https://minter-go-node.readthedocs.io/en/dev/checks.html) is like an ordinary bank check.
+[Minter Check](https://www.minter.network/docs#minter-check) is like an ordinary bank check.
 Each user of network can issue check with any amount of coins and pass it to another person.
 Receiver will be able to cash a check from arbitrary account.

 ### `issueCheck()`

 Checks are issued offline and do not exist in blockchain before “cashing”.

 Params:
+- `seedPhrase`- seed phrase of the issuer to sign check.
+Type: string
 - `privateKey` - private key of the issuer to sign check.
-Type: string
+Type: string, Buffer
 - `password` - password to protect check.
 Type: string
 - `nonce` - unique string to allow issue identical checks.
 Type: string
 - `chainId` - network type to prevent using same check between networks.
 Type: number.
 Default: `1`